Lili (album)

 Lili is the debut album by the musician Lili Haydn, released in 1997 by Atlantic Records.
 She supported the album by opening for Matchbox 20 on a North American tour.

 Critical reception

 The Los Angeles Times wrote that "Haydn's high-pitched vocals may not appeal to some listeners ... and at times her violin sounds equally shrill in the mix."
+AllMusic compared her to "the equally eccentric Tori Amos" and said that Lili has a "pop/rock foundation with classical overtones ... as well as elements of everything from urban contemporary and hip-hop to Middle Eastern and Mediterranean music", resulting in an album that offers "more and more of its richness with each listen."